Why it is important to test your Google Analytics filters

 On the other hand, if the filters are complex, you are getting the error above, or you simply want to be 100% sure that your filters are correctly implemented using the quick segment is the solution.

 Help me, help you

-I will love to hear your thoughts, critics, and experience with this topic and this guide.
-It will help me write better advice and may help others with a similar situation.
+I would love to hear your thoughts, criticisms, and experience with this topic and this guide.
+Help me to help others with similar issues.